crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 You can write a function to template resources using a general purpose programming language.
-Using a general purpose programming language allows a Function to use more advanced logic to template resources, like loops and conditionals.
+Using a general purpose programming language allows a function to use more advanced logic to template resources, like loops and conditionals.
 This guide explains how to write a composition function in [Go](https://go.dev).